MicrosoftDocs/sql-docs/docs/ssma/sybase/executing-the-ssma-console-sybasetosql.md

 If this command is executed against the target database, an error is generated.

-This command requires one or several metabase nodes as command line parameter.
+This command requires one or several metabase nodes as command-line parameter.

--   `object-name:` Specifies the source object(s) considered for refreshing from source database (supports indivdual object names or a group object name).
+-   `object-name:` Specifies the source object(s) considered for refreshing from source database (supports individual object names or a group object name).

 -   `object-type:` Specifies the type of the object specified in the object-name attribute (if object category is specified then object type will be "category").